dangyogi/tile-layout/README.md

 The colors.csv in the repository may not be that useful to you, depending on what grout company and tile company you use.

+    Columns:
+        Name,value

-Columns: Name, value (can be any TK color value, e.g., blue or #123456)
+    value can be any TK color value, e.g., blue or #123456.

 Reader: colors.read_colors(filename='colors.csv') -> \{name: value\}